Embracing Heritage: Celebrating Indigenous Peoples Day with NAAC

 While Stan knew his great-grandmother was Chickasaw, he didn’t grow up deeply connected to his heritage.
 Today, he’s on a journey of rediscovery, learning more about his culture and his family’s ties to the tribe.

 Stan stays connected to his roots through quarterly gatherings the Chickasaw Nation holds near his home in Virginia.
 The sessions are held throughout the United States for those who do not have access to the community centers in the tribal lands in Oklahoma.
-These meetings family in new york cityallow him to engage with other Chickasaws, participate in cultural crafts, and deepen his knowledge of his heritage.
+These meetings allow him to engage with other Chickasaws, participate in cultural crafts, and deepen his knowledge of his heritage.
 Though he no longer lives in Oklahoma, Stan is grateful for the tribe’s continued support, which has benefited his daughters through education assistance, book and tuition grants, scholarships, and even clothing allowances available to students at all levels.

 Reflecting on his experiences, Stan shares, “This community has so many challenges.
 To know that you are a part of it and that your leaders want to make sure people are clothed, healthy, and educated is very humbling.
 It’s incredible to be associated with such a group and proudly say, ‘These are my people.’”